 The “Agile” corruption

 And then, business ideas were born and marketing followed.
 The Agile Alliance was born in order to spread the idea and all these practices and techniques that have been proposed till then as the result of putting this idea into action.
 Conferences followed, and then, the idea of the “Certified Scrum Master”.
 The idea was commercialized but the developers didn’t follow the trend.
 The certification courses were mostly taken by project managers.
 And managers turned the whole idea into a new role.
 A managerial role.
 The role of Scrum Master.
 The original idea of the Scrum Master role was supposed to rotate through the various team members till the idea would fade and the role wouldn’t be needed anymore.
 But project managers had a different approach.
 They wanted the role for themselves.
-And the business approach mutated to the hiring of the most suitable Scrum Master.
+So, eventually, everything boiled down to the hiring of the most suitable Scrum Master.

 Managers couldn’t foresee the result.
 Not only the original idea but also the techniques and practices that were there as the manifestation of the original idea (TDD, refactoring, pair programming,…) were lost.
 And when you go fast and you try to finish more and more stories every sprint without paying attention to these practices, the code will rote.
 And it will be harder and harder to go fast because the code will be in a worse and worse shape.
 And you can’t have speed without s/w quality.
 You can’t have speed with technical debt pilling up.

-The “agile software development” was translated to following one of these methodologies (e.g Scrum, Kanban, Lean, Crystal, ….).
+The “agile software development” was translated to following one of the advertised methodologies (e.g Scrum, Kanban, Lean, Crystal, ….).
 But in very faulty way.
-Teams were not only adopting the whole methodology package as it is, but they were also being afraid to make changes.
+Teams were not only adopting the whole methodology package as it was, but they were also being afraid to make changes.
 They were being afraid to deviate from the official guide of the methodology.
 The term “agile” was widely accepted but what most companies were doing (and still doing) was not agile s/w development.
+Flexibility transformed to bureaucracy.
 Agility was lost on the way.
 And the gap between the business and developers opened once again, this time within the Agile community.

 Allow me here to put a little more emphasis on the corruption of the idea.
 Agile S/W Development requires expertise.
 “You can’t buy agility.
 It comes from practice.
 It comes from experience.
 And that’s not gonna happen by getting a consultant in, buying a book or going on a course or whatever…You have to develop that.”
 Juniors cannot usually see the big picture of the development process and they rarely have as a measure of comparison for most of situations they will found themselves got into.
 Beginners always need to be told exactly what to do.
 And someone needs to figure out a solution when a problem comes up.
 Otherwise, they end up being stuck in the process.
 Sometimes. because they don’t feel confident enough to figure out what needs to be changed, or they cannot justify it or they even do not feel brave enough to make the changes.
 That’s what Dave Thomas and James Grenning will tell you.
 And Andy Hunt will add: “Novices have to have rules to be effective… at the other end of the spectrum, the expert cannot be burdened with rules.”
 And, honestly, this is not far from my personal experience, at all.